arskom/spyne/spyne/test/README.rst

 detect such corner cases is to have a great test suite.

 Spyne's master repository is already integrated with travis-ci.org.
-Head over to http://travis-ci.org/arskom/spyne to see it for yourself.
+Head over to http://travis-ci.org/arskom/spyne to see the test results for yourself.

 As the necessary configuration is already done, it's very simple to integrate your own fork of Spyne with travis-ci.org, which should come in handy even if